 The grantee organization provided support at every turn during their preparation for the trial, including “providing mental health support to one of the women” so she would be in the best possible position to face the daunting task of testifying to the court.
 Staff also provided basic education about the legal process.

 “Ignorance is no justification for normalizing any form of discrimination,” Justice Venkatesh stated in his ruling.
-He ordered the state and central government to create sensitivity trainings and mandatory curricula about LGBTQI+ people’s challenges for civil and police forces, with measures in place requiring these forces to report their progress back to the court.
+He ordered the state and central government to create sensitivity trainings and mandatory curricula about LGBTQI+ people’s challenges for police forces, and requiring these forces to report their progress back to the court.
 He also called for the end of the inhumane practice of sexual conversion therapy — declaring that medical practitioners in the region who claim to be able to cure homosexuality must have their licenses revoked.

 An Unprecedented Opportunity for Structural Change

-With the power of the judiciary now on their side, “this ruling will be a valuable tool for advocacy.”
+Indian activists also expect the ruling to help them overcome resistance to their efforts to shift the way the government treats LGBTQI+ people overall.
+With the power of the judiciary now on their side, Ganan said, “this ruling will be a valuable tool for advocacy.”
 The case could be an important turning point in the efforts of AJWS grantee organizations to create systematic change within India’s civil service — which could ripple out to cause change in Indian society at large.

-AJWS supports social change organizations in India that endeavor to improve the lives of the LGBTQI+ community at all levels of society — from immediate crisis management like providing safehouses for people experiencing community harassment, to advocating for policy changes that will stop systemic discrimination.
+The case was a clear illustration that the activist organizations AJWS supports do not work in a vacuum — but, rather, their fights for equality and human rights intersect, and by working together their power to create change multiplies.
+These social change organizations endeavor to improve the lives of the LGBTQI+ community at all levels of society — from providing safehouses for individuals experiencing harassment or abuse, to advocating for policy changes that will stop systemic discrimination.
 Our partners have made significant progress in these efforts, including the 2018 repeal of the draconian Section 377 of the Indian Constitution, which criminalized homosexuality.
 But too often, this work has been met with closed doors.

 Perhaps with this judgment in place, more doors will begin to open.

-Madeline Cohen is the Executive Assistant to the Vice President of Communications and Marketing at American Jewish World Service.
+Madeline Cohen is a Marketing and Communications Associate at American Jewish World Service.